nemoarchive/analytics/docs/automatic_ingest_process_flow.md

     /local/projects-t3/NEMO/incoming

 The diff file for incoming is generated Tuesday morning at 12:05 AM.
-The diff filename will be in the format of "<project>-YYYY-MM-DD.diff" where <project> either "BICCN", "BICCN", or "other".
+The diff filename will be in the format of ```<project>-YYYY-MM-DD.diff``` where \<project\> is either "BICCN", "BICCN", or "other".

 ## DMZ